HencoDesu/SimpleEventBus/Readme.md

 public class MyGreatEventWithData : Event<MyEventDataType> {}
 ```
-Just remember that your events should have public argumentless constructor
+Just remember that your events should have public parameterless constructor

 ## Raising and subscribing to events
 ```CSharp